nodrygo/RktAlarmClock/README.md

 then run either in DrRacket and compile for your platform if needed

-# warning
+# to do
-alarm part not yet done
+alarm part
+right click menu  (set alarm / Resize / move / quit) suppress win border adjust hour pos according minutes see better gradiant when resize [DONE]